Click here to learn how to become a member of the Carnegie Discoverers.

 November 14, 2013

-Sandra Olsen, PhD, Anthropology: Gigapan: An Advanced Imaging Technology
+Sandra Olsen, PhD, former Curator of Anthropology: Gigapan: An Advanced Imaging Technology

 With Gigapan Technology, a very high-resolution panoramic image of objects can be obtained, with the use of a standard digital camera, which allows the objects to be examined in greater detail.